rubensworks/PhD-Thesis/content/generating/discussion.md

 #### Usage within Benchmarks

-A~synthetic dataset generator,
-which is one of the main contributions of this work, forms an essential aspect of benchmarks for [(RDF) data management systems](cite:cites ldbc,benchmarkhandbook).
+A synthetic dataset generator, which is one of the main contributions of this work, forms an essential aspect of benchmarks for [(RDF) data management systems](cite:cites ldbc,benchmarkhandbook).
 Prescribing a&nbsp;concrete benchmark that includes the evaluation of tasks is out of scope.
 However,
-to provide a guideline on how our dataset generator can be used as part of a benchmark, we relate the primary elements of public transport datasets to *choke points* in data management systems, i.e., key technical challenges in these system.
+to provide a guideline on how our dataset generator can be used as part of a benchmark, we relate the primary elements of public transport datasets to *choke points* in data management systems, i.e., key technical challenges in these systems.
 Below, we list choke points related to *storage* and *querying* within data management systems and route planning systems.
 For each choke point, we introduce example tasks to evaluate them in the context of public transport datasets.
 The querying choke points are inspired by the choke points identified by [Petzka et. al. for faceted browsing](cite:cites petzka2017benchmarking).